zsturgess/herokuizemebundle/Resources/docs/installation.md

 ## Step 1: Download HerokuizeMeBundle with composer

-Require the bundle as a dev dependency with composer:
+Require the bundle as a dependency with composer:

-`$ composer require zsturgess/herokuizemebundle --dev`
+`$ composer require zsturgess/herokuizemebundle`

 ## Step 2: Enable the bundle